Parents: arm yourself with this handy advice about school tests, exam tips and more from the teachers and students in the know.

 Overall, the best way to improve time management during an exam is to practise, practise and practise!
 Practise completing a full past paper or writing a complete essay in the allocated time.
 It’ll give you a sense of where you might need to speed up or where you can afford to spend more time.
 Then, once you’re in the exam, you’ll be comfortable with how you want to split your time accordingly.

-At Canadian International School (CIS), the teachers pride themselves on encouraging revision as a regular habit for learning, and not just before an exam.
-But how can your kids revise effectively and hopefully score well in exams as a result?
-John Kernis, CIS secondary school vice principal, shares his study tips.
+Wondering how your kids revise effectively and hopefully score well in exams as a result?
+John Kernis, a secondary school Vice Principal, shares his study tips.

 Create a revision schedule